sunfounder/pico-2w-kit/docs/source/pyproject/py_passenger_counter.rst

 7.4 Building a Passenger Counter
 =======================================================

-In this lesson, we'll create a **Passenger Counter** using a Raspberry Pi Pico 2w, a PIR (Passive Infrared) motion sensor, and a 4-digit 7-segment display.
+In this lesson, we'll create a **Passenger Counter** using a Raspberry Pi Pico 2 W, a PIR (Passive Infrared) motion sensor, and a 4-digit 7-segment display.
 This device will count the number of times motion is detected by the PIR sensor and display the count on the 7-segment display.
 This simulates how such counters are used in public places to monitor foot traffic.

 **Required Components**